HPC meets interactive Data Science and Machine Learning

 - Interactive jobs

-- Access via web driven GUIs like Theia-IDE or JupyterLab
+- Access via web driven GUIs like code server or JupyterLab

 - Job specific monitoring information in the web-interface